Hacking the waveRAPID Data Fitting

 where \(\Lambda\) is a regularization parameter to stabilize the solution.
 This follows the principle of Tikhonov regularization (also called Ridge regression), which is commonly used to estimate coefficients in multiple-regression problems, especially when the variables are highly correlated.

 Here \(\Lambda\) is a diagonal matrix with \(\lambda\) on the diagonal.
 This regularization term may help to prevent overfitting and ensure that the parameter estimates are stable, especially when the observation matrix \(X\) is ill-conditioned or when there is significant noise in the data. \(\lambda\) (and therefore \(\Lambda\)) can be tuned based on the level of noise and the desired balance between bias and variance in the parameter estimates.
-It was here kept at 0.
+It was here kept at 0, but its influence is studied in Section 2.5.2.

 The kinetic parameters are then recovered as: